 Best feature: Many vacation rental bookings are eligible for Hotels.com Rewards, so you can count your stay toward a future free night at either a hotel or a rental.

-Although it’s best known for hotel reviews, TripAdvisor (which is SmarterTravel’s parent company) also provides vacation rentals thanks to its acquisitions of FlipKey and HolidayLettings.
-(The sites share inventory, so searching TripAdvisor will turn up properties from the other two sites.)
+Although it’s best known for hotel reviews, Tripadvisor also provides vacation rentals thanks to its acquisitions of FlipKey and HolidayLettings.
+(The sites share inventory, so searching Tripadvisor will turn up properties from the other two sites.)
 There are plenty of listings, which you can filter by price, number of bedrooms/bathrooms, distance from a landmark, and many other factors.
-The site also lets you change the order of your results based on nine different criteria, including online booking, traveler rating, and number of reviews, making use of its large base of user generated content.
+The site also lets you change the order of your results based on traveler reviews and number of reviews, making use of its large base of user generated content.